-- 1. From the Enterprise Manager Console, click the Targets tab. - 2.
-Click the Siebel tab. - 3.
-From the View drop-down list, select Application Services. - 4.
-From the Add Service For drop-down list, select the type of application and click OK.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
+From the View drop-down list, select Application Service. - 3.
+From the Add Service For drop-down list, select the type of application and click Go.

 The Configuration Wizard appears and leads you through the configuration steps.